Longevity Blues: learning from people in the world who live the longest

 Blue zones are areas on the planet with the highest number of centenarians.
 People in these areas reach and live past 100, and they do it with a surprisingly good quality of health.
-The stories one hears from people in the blue zones are quite surprising.
+The stories one hears from people in the blue zones are sometimes hard to believe.
 In Loma Linda, California, Frank Shearer still likes to hop on his water skis once a week.
 At the time of the picture, he was 99.
-He says he has always stayed very active when asked about longevity, practicing all kinds of sports year-round.
+He says he has always stayed very active, practicing all kinds of sports year-round.

 In 2004, Dan Buettner teamed up with National Geographic and set out to investigate other regions on the planet where people live exceptionally long lives.
 He worked with several experts on longevity, including Pes and Poulain, and they identified 4 new blue zones in the world.